-Typically starting around the Thanksgiving holiday and continuing through New Years Day (or later), these special holiday events light up Northeast Ohio and provide visitors opportunities to meet Santa, ice skate, or explore a winter wonderland full of lights and art displays.
+From downtown Cleveland's Public Square to Nela Park and Shaker Square, Northeast Ohio offers a wide range of festive holiday light displays throughout the winter season.
+Typically starting around the Thanksgiving holiday and continuing through New Year's Day (or later), these special events light up Northeast Ohio and provide visitors opportunities to meet Santa, ice skate, or explore a winter wonderland full of lights and art displays.

 Cleveland Area Lights